Seattle's Child

 When it comes to finding nature within the city, it’s hard to top Seward Park.
-This mostly forested park, situated on a peninsula that juts into Lake Washington from southeast Seattle, contains 120 acres of old growth trees ā the biggest stand within the city of Seattle.
-And the path along its shoreline is the longest you can walk along the Lake Washington without waving in someone’s window.
-It’s a nice little escape into greenery and birdsong, no freeway driving required.
+This mostly forested park, situated on a peninsula that juts into Lake Washington from southeast Seattle, contains 120 acres of old-growth trees—the biggest stand within the city of Seattle.
+The path along its shoreline is the longest you can walk along Lake Washington without waving in someone’s window.
+It’s a nice little escape into greenery and birdsong; no freeway driving is required.

 Here are six ways kids can explore the many amazing things the park has to offer: